vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/search.md

 ::: warning

-To keep the theme simple, we will not add these two plugins as dependencies, so you need to install plugins yourself.
+The theme is just adding support for the above plugins, it does not bundle them.
+You need to install and apply them yourself.

 :::